Master equation of discrete time graphon mean field games and teams: Abstract

 \section{Abstract}

-In this paper, we present a sequential decomposition algorithm to compute \gmfe of dynamic \glspl{gmfg}.
+In this paper, we present a sequential decomposition algorithm equivalent of Master equation to compute \gmfe of \glspl{gmfg} and graphon optimal Markovian policies (GOMPs) of graphon mean field teams (GMFTs).
 We consider a large population of players sequentially making strategic decisions where the actions of each player affect their neighbors which is captured in a graph, generated by a known graphon.
 Each player observes a private state and also a common information as a graphon mean-field population state which represents the empirical networked distribution of other players' types.
-We consider non-stationary population state dynamics and present a novel backward recursive algorithm to compute \gmfe that depend on both, a player's private type, and the current (dynamic) population state determined through the graphon.
-Each step in this algorithm consists of solving a fixed-point equation.
+We consider non-stationary population state dynamics and present a novel backward recursive algorithm to compute both \gmfe and GOMP that depend on both, a player's private type, and the current (dynamic) population state determined through the graphon.
+Each step in computing GMFE consists of solving a fixed-point equation, while computing GOMP involves solving for an optimization problem.
 We provide conditions on model parameters for which there exists such a \gmfe.
-Using this algorithm, we obtain the \gmfe for a specific security setup in cyber physical systems for different graphons that capture the interactions between the nodes in the system.
+Using this algorithm, we obtain the \gmfe and GOMP for a specific security setup in cyber physical systems for different graphons that capture the interactions between the nodes in the system.